Look out for these telltale signs

 How Far Is “Soon” Exactly?

-According to Apple, modern day Macbook’s battery can last through 1000 cycles before it starts aging.
+According to Apple, the modern-day Macbook’s battery can last through 1000 cycles before it starts aging.
 Past those 1000 cycles, your battery is designed to retain up to 80% of its original power.

 How To Check Your Current Cycle Count